Konnichiwa! I’m Vanessa and learning Japanese language & culture completely transformed my life.

 I found I could capture the essence of Japan by slowing down and carefully considering all the small details that made up my life.

 I brought Japanese designed objects into my home to use & appreciate every day: a rice cooker, beautiful big bowls, beds from Futon Company.
 I practice calligraphy, celebrate the seasons, and fold like Marie Kondo (sometimes!).

-When coronavirus struck, I became absolutely obsessed by finding the right words to share my vision of a designing a Japan-inspired lifestyle.
+Since pandemic travel restrictions made Japan seem further away than ever in the past few years, I have become absolutely obsessed by finding the right words to share my vision of a designing a Japan-inspired lifestyle.

 That’s why I put together a framework, to describe the four areas life is made up of, and the place where these things intersect is: the Way.
 The Way to Japan.
 It might sound fancy (a bit prescriptive?) but I promise you, it’s the very opposite.
 THE Way is YOUR Way.

 If you’d like to join us on the Way 👇 click the button below to register.